NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 # Programming BytePipe RFLAN

 To program the BytePipe with the RFLAN application execute the following command once the code has been built.
 This will create a folder called `sd_card` with the contents to be copied to the sd card.
-Please review the video found [here](https://youtu.be/JeQZI49h6uE) for additional information.

 ```
 make -f ../src/rflan/Makefile sd_card
 ```

+Please review the video found below for additional information.

 ![click_to_watch.png](docs/click_to_watch.png)
 [![programming_sd_card](docs/programming_sd_card.png)](https://youtu.be/JeQZI49h6uE)